eeveebank/sre-technical-pairing-interview/README.md

 ## Troubleshooting

-To save time during the interview, please complete the above steps.
+To save time during the interview, please complete the above steps ahead of time.
 If you have any issues, you can get in touch via your recruiter/hiring manager, or troubleshoot yourself.

 For example, if you are having issues with minikube tunnel, you can troubleshoot using the minikube [docs](https://minikube.sigs.k8s.io/docs/handbook/troubleshooting/).